-Lead researcher Liangxiu Han, Professor of Computer Science at Manchester Metropolitan University’s School of Computing, Mathematics and Digital Technology, said: “The yield losses of crops due to pests and diseases are a major threat to global food security, causing serious economic, social and ecological problems.
+Lead researcher Liangxiu Han, Professor of Computer Science at Manchester Metropolitan University’s Department of Computing and Mathematics, said: “The yield losses of crops due to pests and diseases are a major threat to global food security, causing serious economic, social and ecological problems.

 “In Malaysia alone, 15 to 20 per cent of the total rice area is estimated to be infected with diseases, and the estimated economic loss caused by bacterial leaf blight diseases between 1982 and 1994 was approximately RM 50 million (£9.3million).

 “The current practices for crop disease diagnosis in Malaysia mainly rely on human inspection of symptoms in fields, and in the vast majority of cases, the diseases exhibit a range of visual symptoms such as coloured spots.